course-dprep/Rated-by-the-Lens/README.md

 **“To what extent does the number of photos associated with a restaurant on Yelp impact its average rating, and how does the type of photo(food, environment, menu) moderate this relationship?”**

+## Managerial Relevance

+From a managerial perspective, restaurant owners and managers may benefit from the findings of this project by using evidence on the total number and type of photos.
+In turn, the aforementioned stakeholders may gain a deeper understanding on how to raise ratings per restaurant, reduce average rating volatility and increase visibility and engagement.
+This is beneficial as Luca (2016) concluded that the average rating of a restaurant guides customers to make informed decisions.
+Ultimately, this may lead to an improved reputation and subsequently increased customer demand.

+Furthermore, managers can enhance their marketing strategy by strategically encouraging customers to publish reviews with photos on platforms such as Yelp or Tripadvisor as it reduces customer uncertainty.
+To encourage reviews that include photos, managers may add QR codes on the menu or receipts that could incentivize customers with rewards for the uploaded photos.
+Additional innovative approaches are table toppers and Wi-Fi login prompts inviting the customers to share a photo of the dish or environment.
+By prompting customers to share additional photos, managers may be more inclined to detect recurring issues, creating a feedback loop.

 ## Data

 Firstly, to collect the required data, the datasets “dataset_business" and "dataset_photos" have been downloaded from Yelp Open Dataset, see https://business.yelp.com/data/resources/open-dataset/.
 Accordingly, we have built an R pipeline (tidyr and dyplr) that merged and cleaned the data.